Skip to content

 The inability to control the foot's descent often leads to a characteristic slapping sound when the foot hits the ground.

 The foot may drag along the ground during the walking cycle, making it difficult to move smoothly and increasing the risk of tripping over uneven surfaces.
+This often causes individuals to over-lift their knee (high-steppage gait), which requires more energy and can create hip or lower-back discomfort.

 Unilateral or bilateral impact